-We are involved in a number of research projects spanning marine ecology, resource economics, sustainability science and complex adaptive systems science.
+We are involved in a number of research projects spanning complex systems science, marine ecology, resource economics, and sustainability science.
 Below you will find an abbrieviated list of projects we are presently working on:

 Cross-scale Properties of Complex Adaptive Systems

 Funded by DARPA we are developing new multi-scale data analytic methods, based on manifold learning, for characterizing and predicting large changes in various complex adaptive systems, ranging from ecosystems, financial markets, housing markets, power-grids and systems exhibiting collective behavior (e.g. fish schools).